singhvishnumnnit/JavaSeries-BasicsIn10-Vishnu/README.md

 # SECTIONS:
 ### 1. Basics of Java:
 * Java Introduction
+In today's time the demand for this Programming Language is very high. let me tell you one interesting thing about this language.
+At present, Java code is used in more than 3000000 electronic devices.
+From this you can guess how popular this programming language is.
 * History of Java
 * Getting Started with Java
 * What is Path and Classpath